Take Charge of Your Economic Life: Manage Your Personal Finances Like a Boss

 If you're an American, one of the major things we are taught in our lives is that we can live the American dream.
 For the most part, that means buying and living in our own home.

-I've acquired and lived in several homes during my lifetime, and for the last 22 years I've chosen to rent instead of buy.
-The major advantage with renting is you position yourself to not be hit by any significant surprises from things that break down that you have to pay a lot to fix or replace.
+I've acquired and lived in several homes during my lifetime, and for the last 22 years, I've chosen to rent instead of buy.
+The major advantage of renting is you position yourself to not be hit by any significant surprises from things that break down that you have to pay a lot to fix or replace.
 Some of that can be covered by home insurance or insurance that covers high-end appliances, but there are many things that can go wrong you won't think of, and unless you're very skilled in repairs of various types, you will end up having to pay a lot from time to time.

 I've seen people have to pay thousands for tree removal after a storm because a huge tree was uprooted and leaning against another one.
-I've seen major thunderstorms either damage the electrical in the house, or flood the basement or cellar, requiring things like new hot water heaters to be bought because they were destroyed from water that rose as high as four feet in the basement.
+I've seen major thunderstorms either damage the electrical in the house or flood the basement or cellar, requiring things like new hot water heaters to be bought because they were destroyed from water that rose as high as four feet in the basement.

 Also, if any of those small things that break down in a house happen, such as plumbing, all you have to do is call the landlord to get it fixed at their expense.
 Of course you have to communicate with the landlords and get in writing what is required of you if things go wrong.
 For the most part where I have lived as a renter, if something goes wrong, my landlord has to pay for it.
 Only if I forget to do things like remove the hose from the outside spigot, which can result in the water pipes breaking, am I liable for any damages.

 One last thing to consider with a home is many people are told it is an investment.
 But the truth is it's your home.
-When people started to treat their homes like a piggy bank with home equity line of credit (HELOC) back before the Great Recession hit, many of them were under water, meaning they owed more on the home than it was worth, and would have to pay part of the price if they wanted to sell it.
+When people started to treat their homes like a piggy bank with a home equity line of credit (HELOC) back before the Great Recession hit, many of them were underwater, meaning they owed more on the home than it was worth, and would have to pay part of the price if they wanted to sell it.
 This was because they took out loans based upon the equity they had in the home.
 With easy credit and terms, many people decided to use their homes as a means of raising capital to spend, rather than the home it was meant to be.

 A home really isn't an investment if we're living in it.
 It's an investment if we rent it out and generate income and build up equity in it over time.